-This project, led by Alice Cobert, will focus on keeping his legacy alive through the lens of our current city landscape by creating large scale photo montages, combining the black and white archival images with modern-day photographs of Coventry.
+This project, led by Alice Cobert, will focus on keeping her legacy alive through the lens of our current city landscape by creating large scale photo montages, combining the black and white archival images with modern-day photographs of Coventry.

-Led by Alvyda Alaburdaite, Green Cov will aim to focus public attention to the threat of anthropogenic climate change.
+Led by Alvyda Alaburdaite, Green Cov will aim to focus public attention on the threat of anthropogenic climate change.
 Local communities, schools, artists, and retirees will be invited to collaborate in the creation of a community-made exhibition.

 The "Youtopia" brand, which she has been running alongside her studies, aims to raise awareness of mental well-being amongst children in a positive, fun way.

 Students from across the UK came to Coventry University to form teams to take part in an “invention marathon”.
-Each team were given 24 hours to develop a software- or hardware-based product.
-Alongside this, the participants also attended workshops that introduced development tools including NodeJS and Docker, and put their analytical skills to the test by solving challenges to reveal a secret codes.
+Each team was given 24 hours to develop a software- or hardware-based product.
+Alongside this, the participants also attended workshops that introduced development tools including NodeJS and Docker, and put their analytical skills to the test by solving challenges to reveal secret codes.

 CovHack was shortlisted for The National Societies and Volunteering Awards 2020.